MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-develop-an-evaluation-flow.md

 For example, in the built-in Classification Accuracy Evaluation flow, the `grade` that measures the accuracy of each flow-generated output to its corresponding ground truth is calculated in the **grade** Python node.

 If you use the evaluation flow template, you calculate this score in the **line_process** Python node.
-You can also replace the **line_process** python node with an LLM node to use an LLM to calculate the score, or use multiple nodes to perform the calculation.
+You can also replace the **line_process** python node with a large language model (LLM) node to use an LLM to calculate the score, or use multiple nodes to perform the calculation.

 :::image type="content" source="./media/how-to-develop-an-evaluation-flow/line-process.png" alt-text="Screenshot of line process node in the template." lightbox="./media/how-to-develop-an-evaluation-flow/line-process.png":::